 Why it’s important to save for a rainy day

-I'm sure you've heard the expression it's important to save money for a rainy day, but sadly the majority of people aren't saving much at all.
-A 2018 study by the Financial Industry Regulatory Authority (FINRA) revealed that 46% of households don't have suitable rainy day funds.
-This essentially means that they have less than 3 months' worth of savings in their emergency funds.
+I’m sure you’ve heard the expression that it’s important to save money for a rainy day, but sadly the majority of people aren’t saving much at all.
+A 2018 study by the Financial Industry Regulatory Authority (FINRA) revealed that 46% of households don’t have suitable rainy day funds.
+This essentially means that they have less than 3 months’ worth of savings in their emergency funds.

 We all know that random things happen all the time, and unexpected expenses are bound to pop up.
 Get prepared for these inevitable surprises by building consistent savings into your budget.
 In the past, I’ve had several of these surprise expenses pop up in close proximity.
 In the span of a few weeks, the A/C units in our rental property broke down and our car engine needed work.